mrhp00/Psychological-Talent-Identification-App/HELP.md

 - Right-click an entry in the main table (or select and use the context menu)
 - Choose **Edit** to modify the entry's details and answers
 - Choose **Delete** to remove the entry from the list
+- In the Search window, select a result and use the Edit or Delete buttons to modify or remove entries directly from the search results.

 To remove duplicate entries:
 - Click the **Remove Duplicates** button on the main page